mention of 50-mpg fuel economy normally implies econobox driving or an

 the motorcycle, so the shift pattern is identical.
 Accelerator and brake pedals are

 mounted on the floor, just like those of a conventional automobile.

 Due to its forward-biased center of gravity, Tri-Magnum understeers, just like most

 conventional automobiles.
-Pushed hard in a turn, she will float to the outside, rather
+Pushed in a turn, she will float to the outside, rather

-than spin out.
+than spin out, unless of course you push past its limits.
 During a three-wheel-locked stop, Tri-Magnum's rear floats slightly to one

 side, then rights itself and floats slightly to the other side, with no tendency to swap

 ends.
 Because of its low center of gravity, which is located forward near the side-by-side